Illedran/algoritmi/graph/README.md

 # graph

-diametro: calculates the highest distance between each pair of vertices in a graph
+diameter: Calculates the highest distance between each pair of vertices in a graph.

-numcammini: calculates the number of paths between two vertices(not edge-disjoint)
+num_min_paths: Calculates the number of paths with minimum length between two vertices.

-toporder: generates topological order of vertices in graph
+toporder: Generates topological order of vertices in graph.

-visita: dfs/bfs
+graph_visit: Visits a graph using depth or breadth first search.
+Returns number of visited nodes.